Our Planned Curriculum

 And for Mathematics we use ‘White Rose’ and ‘Target Maths’

-Teachers use these resources intelligently ensuring that the lessons are engaging and match the children needs
+Teachers use these resources intelligently ensuring that the lessons are progressive, engaging and match the children needs